Demerits & Penalties

 Hunting, fishing and trapping license privileges are revoked when a person accumulates 12 demerit points within a 60-month period.
 When a person is convicted of a wildlife violation, a certain number of demerits are assessed for that crime.
 The more serious the crime, the greater the number of demerits that are assessed.

-Demerit-based revocations may last up to three years.
+Demerit based revocations can range from 2 years to as much as 10 years.
 Under some circumstances a person’s tag privileges may be revoked for up to 10 years.

 (Refer to NRS 501.105, 501.181, 501.1818, NAC 501.200 and NAC 501.210)